smcclure17/writr/README.md

 (I have not set up a local DynamoDB workflow, so all DB connections will connect to the production database).

 1. Start Redis by running `redis-server`
-2. Start the service by running `go run websockets.go`
+2. Start the service by running `go run app/websockets.go`
 3. Explore/test the service by navigating to `http://localhost:8081/`

 ## TODOs